brianleroux/quick-vim/README.md

 ## the problem

-When software many things it sacrifices doing one thing very well.
+When software does many things it sacrifices doing one thing very well.
 Instead of trying to make vim a clumsy "does it all" IDE `quick-vim` is lightweight, relies on simple defaults, thusly very portable and easily repeatable text editor.

 ## solution